gjanee/dryad-jira-integration/README.md

-  - If there is, the notification is ignored unless the Jira issue status is "Waiting on Peer Review," in which case the issue status is changed to "To Do" and any assignee is removed.
+  - If there is, the notification is ignored unless the Jira issue status is "Waiting on Peer Review," in which case the issue status is changed to "To Do," any assignee is removed, and the curation status is set to "Submitted."

   - If there is not, a new Jira issue is created.

+- Processing of a withdrawal notification similarly depends on whether there is already an existing Jira issue or not.

+  - If there is, and the Jira issue status is "Resolved," then the notification is ignored.
+Otherwise, the issue status is set to "Resolved" with a disposition of "Won't Do," and the curation status is set to "Withdrawn."

+  - If there is not, the notification is ignored.

 `process-dryad-email.mjs` can be run under either of two platforms, Node.js or Google Apps Script.
 A few declarations at the top of the